 Arriving late 1956, these four colour and pattern choices also represent the debut of oval 043 & 045 casseroles.
 Initially dubbed "Decorator Casseroles", they are the first opal Pyrex products to have a printed pattern.
 More shapes & sizes in these patterns arrived later: Space Savers (1957), divided & non-divided dishes (1958).

 Charcoal with White Snowflake was the first to be discontinued, about 1960, and Turquoise with White Snowflake remained the longest, up to 1967.
 Pink with White Daisy and Opal with Turquoise Snowflake were dropped during early 1963.

 Appearing early 1957, these rectangular casseroles were available in two sizes.
 A 548 (1¼ Qt) is more shallow than a 575 (2 Qt), and a 550 lid fits both of them.
 Either size could be purchased individually with a clear Pyrex lid.
 Both sizes were also offered together in a 550 set with one Pyrex lid (550-C) and two flat metal lids (550MC).
 The latter were provided for freezer storage, and were meant to be sealed with freezer tape to be air-tight.

 When Space Savers debuted, they were decorated with each of the four Snowflake and Daisy variations, co-ordinating with oval Decorator Casseroles.
 Golden Acorn arrived in 1960.
 Space Saver casseroles had a short lifespan, and were discontinued during early 1963.

 Bright Yellow bowls (1957)

 This shade of yellow is unique, and it was available only on 300-series & 400-series nesting bowl sets.
 It does not match the yellow 404 of the regular multi-colour set.
-The all-yellow 300-series set remained into the early 1960s, and the 400-series set was dropped earlier.
+The all-yellow 300-series set remained until early 1963, but the 400-series set disappeared in the late 1950s.